-Contact centers act as an effective route to add value to your business.
+Contact centers act as an effective route to add value to the business.
 But running a call center involves various overheads.
-The most obvious expense of making a call center run is employee wages.
-But there are also other associated costs involved that must be considered, such as the expense involved in making calls to customers, and the other setup costs.
+The most obvious ones include the employee wages, expenses involved in making calls to customers, and the other setup costs.

 Calculating Cost Per Call

 - The first step of calculating the cost per call in a call center is to compile a list of all the call center agents working for your center.

 - Define the time period for which you want to calculate the cost per call (hour/day/week/month/quarter/year).